jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

 - **Cross account**
   - Attaching a resource-based policy to a resource (example: S3 bucket policy).
   - OR using a role as a proxy.
-- **When you assume a role (user, application or service), you give up your original permissions and take the permissions assigned to the role.**
+- **When we assume a role (user, application or service), we give up your original permissions and take the permissions assigned to the role.**
 - When using a resource-based policy, the principal doesn't have to give up his permissions.
 - **Example:** User in account A needs to scan a DynamoDB table in Account A and dump it in an S3 bucket in Account B.
 - **Supported by:** Amazon S3 buckets, SNS topics, SQS queues, etc...